twilliamsorel/trevors-tales/src/_stories/shopping-for-romance.md

 I gather a wad of spittle on my tongue and eject it onto the pavement of the sidewalk, but I can still taste the makeup.
 It’s artificial tang is like a smelling salt for my sentimentality, and the brittle filter that plasters my vision starts to crumble.
 The world changes colors; now I feel as free as a candy wrapper fluttering in an urban gust, feel as dirty as a metropolitan gutter flowing with discarded booze.
 My heart races and my armpits perspire in a nervous drip.

 “What am I thinking?”
 I say to myself, shaking my head.
-I better keep this ego in check, or it’ll tempt me to ruin.
+"What am I thinking?"